-Tenuously linked to the original ‘Howling’ and a far cry from the novel of the same name, Howling II: Your Sister is a Werewolf is a practical piece of pop culture marketing, a mixture of gothic horror and new wave eroticism which somehow managed to land the late Christopher Lee in the starring role.
+Tenuously linked to the original ‘Howling’ and a far cry from the novel of the same name, Howling II: Your Sister is a Werewolf is an audacious slice of cheapo pop culture marketing, a mixture of gothic horror and new wave eroticism which somehow managed to land the late Christopher Lee in the starring role.

 The movie is also a hodgepodge of horror concepts which takes our cast to Communist-led Czechoslovakia, with horrible special effects, sadomasochistic aesthetics and hairy werewolf orgies.
 No wonder Lee walked around the set wishing a hole would swallow him up!

-This image is perhaps the closest resemblance to anything from the original movie, with a claw tearing through the cover.
-But instead of a werewolf we have painted nails and a salacious female with fangs, a savvy sales pitch for teenage sexuality that saw rentals for this cinematic oddity soar.
+This image is perhaps the closest resemblance to anything from the original movie (claw tearing through ‘cover’), but instead of a werewolf we have painted nails and a salacious female with fangs, a savvy sales pitch for teenage sexuality that saw rentals for this cinematic oddity soar.

 Troll 2 – Columbia Tristar (1990)

-This is terrible, perplexing, incomprehensible fare, but try resisting its absurd charms and cheapo special effects before you make a judgement, because there is something strangely magnetic about its sheer ineptitude and inability to make any kind of rational sense.
+This is incomprehensible fayre, but try resisting its absurd charms and cheapo special effects before you make a judgement, because there is something strangely magnetic about its sheer ineptitude and inability to make any kind of rational sense.

 One to attract the video-sifting tykes with its grandiose imagery and kid-hunting composition.
-I’m sure a fair few of you remember this one rather vividly.
+I’m sure some of you remember this one rather vividly.

 Freddy’s Revenge – Warner Home Video (1985)

 The brainchild of Britain’s most famous horror cover artist Graham Humphreys, this UK version of Freddy’s Revenge is perhaps the pick of the bunch.
-This was the first ‘Nightmare’ sequel following Wes Craven’s genre-reviving A Nightmare on Elm Street, a movie which was panned critically due to its decision to drop everything that made the original such a unique and winning production.
+This was the first ‘Nightmare’ sequel following Wes Craven’s genre-reviving A Nightmare on Elm Street, one that would prove a highly divisive entry.

 The Video Dead – Medusa Home Video (double-sided) (1987)